chadchristensen/flexbox/README.md

   - -ms-flex: 1 1 100px;
   - flex: 1 1 100px;

+- Set the source property to change the source order of items
+  - -webkit-order: [integer];
+  - -ms-order: [integer];
+  - order: [integer];

 ###Notes
+- As support increases, flexbox will most likely be used in combination with css-grids to control web layouts much like floats and positioning are used today
 - Beware when using margins on your flex-items

   ##Resources